 In 2006, the VA released their VA Pandemic Influenza Plan.
 Not only is this an excellent resource for helping hospitals prepare for a pandemic, but on a more general level, it provides a great list of supplies that hospitals should have on hand for emergency situations.
 This includes both durable resources such as mechanical ventilators and portable suction machines, and consumable resources such as respirators and IV equipment.
 This gives emergency preparedness experts a helpful starting point for stockpiling strategies.

-No one individual can be expected to know it all when it comes to a topic as expansive as hospital emergency preparedness planning, but having the right resources available will allow thoughtful and well-informed decisions to be made.
+No one individual can be expected to know it all when it comes to a topic as expansive as hospital emergency preparedness planning, but having the right resources allows for thoughtful and well-informed decisions.